astronomer/docs/astro/runtime-release-notes.md

 ### Early access Airflow bug fixes

-In anticipation of future support for the Kubernetes executor on Astro, Astro Runtime includes the following bug fixes from Airflow 2.5.2:
+In anticipation of future support for the Kubernetes executor on Astro, Astro Runtime includes the following bug fixes from Apache Airflow:

 - Fix bad pods pickled in executor_config ([28454](https://github.com/apache/airflow/pull/28454))
 - Be more selective when adopting pods with KubernetesExecutor ([28899](https://github.com/apache/airflow/pull/28899))